 A majority of Lemont High School students are assessed two registration fees - a general fee and an instructional resource fee.

 The general fee includes a variety of items, ranging from textbook rental to the cost of a student's yearbook.
+Additionally, each student's general fee includes a standard fee that allows students to participate in as many non-athletic activities as they wish during the school year.

 The instructional resource fee consolidates most individual course fees, is applied to each student, and is averaged to cover the necessary consumables for most Lemont High School classes.
 The implementation of the instructional resource fee allows parents/guardians to more easily project their expenses for registration on an annual basis.